Recruitment and Assessment of Adopters Stage 1 Procedure

 Scope of this chapter

 NOTE: There is a shortened process for prospective adopters who have already been approved as foster carers/adopters.
-See Recruitment and Assessment of Addition stage 2, section 3.
+See Recruitment and Assessment of Adopters.

 Relevant Regulations